DeepFryGameDev/RTRPS-Project/README.md

 Real Time Role Playing Strategy Project - In development

 	SANDBOX LEVEL (Stage 2)
-	1. Create minimap at bottom right of screen
+	1. Create minimap at bottom right of screen - Complete
-	2. Make terrain details tooltip appear consistently, above the minimap, and focus on tile aimed from camera instead of mouse
+	2. Make terrain details tooltip appear consistently, above the minimap, and focus on tile aimed from camera instead of mouse - Complete
 	3. Unit details in tooltip on bottom left of screen.
 	- Graphic to show on right side of tooltip
 	- If graphic above is hovered over, show tooltip popup with unit's stats (Stamina, Strength, etc)